navot-moveo/threadPoolProject/README.md

 # threadPoolProject
-enter number of threads
+1.enter number of threads
-enter number of matrix
+2.enter number of matrix
-enter dimension of matrix
+3.enter dimension of matrix
-you will get multiplication of matrices of this dimension
+4.you will get multiplication of matrices of this dimension